 Breeding Carpet Chameleons

 They breed readily and the female produces batches of 10 to 25 eggs, which can take 6 to 10 months to hatch at 26°c.
 At six weeks give the eggs a one-month diapause at 15°c.

-A cage of 40 cm x 40 cm x 60 cm is adequate if they are kept separately but should be larger if a pair is kept together.
+A cage of 40 cm x 40 cm x 60 cm is adequate.
 Provide plenty of leafy plants in the cage for shade and to allow for hiding places.
 Ficus are good plants for this.

-It is possible to keep pairs in one cage but not always advisable as not all pairs are compatible, so watch them carefully at the outset.
+It is possible to keep pairs in a large cage for a short time but not advisable as not all pairs are compatible, so watch them carefully at the outset.
 Never keep males together as they are territorial.
-If the female is gravid it is best to separate her from the male.

 Conditions for a Carpet chameleon